Before you begin:

 Type of Submission:

 Full-Length articles are original papers reporting the results of experimental or theoretical work providing new information on any aspect of Science or Engineering.
-The length of an article should be kept within 15 journal pages (about 6,000 words).
+The length of an article should be kept within 8,000 words.
 Each full-length article submitted for publication is normally subject to review and criticism by two independent, anonymous referees, and authors are provided with copies of these reviews so that they can make revisions and improvements to their manuscripts before publication.
 Authors should aim to produce a manuscript that can be reviewed on its own, without assuming that earlier or later parts will be published.
 The Editor reserves the right to return without review manuscripts whose subject area or level of treatment appears unsuitable for ADMATS.

 Brief reports on new work for which quick publication is desired may be submitted as Short Communications.
-They should be clearly indicated as such, and their length should be kept within 8 journal pages, with a maximum of 10 pages at the Editors' discretion (about 3,500 words).
+They should be clearly indicated as such, and their length should be kept within 4,000 words.
 Short Communications are subject to the same peer review criteria as full-length articles, although the Editors may choose to use only one referee.
 Short Communications should include an abstract.

-Review articles are typically 20-40 journal pages in length (about 20,000 words) and focus on a specialized area in science or engineering.
+Review articles are typically 20,000 words and focus on a specialized area in science or engineering.
 They may be relatively broad in scope - thereby serving a tutorial function - or quite specialized, aimed at researchers in the chosen field.
 Selected authors are usually invited by the Editor-in-Chief to submit a review article on the subject they are specialized, however, interested authors may also suggest submitting a review article to the Journal.

 Manuscript Preparation Guideline: